My heart completely melted and I just stood there holding him in my arms for about five minutes.

 Suffering from polymorphic light eruption (PMLE) has led me to do my own research and experimentation with prevention (not so much treatment since once the rash appears it's really too late) and I'd like to share my findings here for those who might be interested.

-italics was taken from the best website I've found on this disorder:
+(all info in italics was taken from the best website I've found on this disorder: http://www.patient.co.uk/health/Polymorphic-Light-Eruption.htm)

 What Is Polymorphic Light Eruption and How Do I Know If I Get It?